The above provides an allegory for throwing off religious crutches.

 My last post reviewed Lewis Vaughn’s autobiographical, Star Map: A Journey of Faith, Doubt, and Meaning.
 Vaughn’s book describes his severe Southern Baptist upbringing, the doubts about religion that subsequently set in, the long torturous process of losing his religion, and how a college philosophy course helped him find meaning in life without the gods.

-Naturally, this led me to recall escaping my own religious indoctrination.
-For those interested, here briefly is that story.
+Pursuant to reading the book led me to recall escaping my own religious indoctrination.
+For those interested, here, in brief, is that story.

 I was born in 1955 to a very Catholic family—I was baptized, received communion and confirmation, went to confession, was an altar boy, etc. (All so bizarre in retrospect.)
 I went to St. Ann’s Catholic school in St. Louis, from first thru eighth grade.
 I was aware there were some Protestant people in the neighborhood, but I assumed there was something different about (or maybe wrong with) them.
 And I generally only played with the Catholic boys.